RubyMKE/Ruby101/README.md

 * [Bundler](http://gembundler.com/) - Managing gem dependencies (optional)
 * A text editor, if you don't already have a favorite.

+NOTE: A dollar sign `$` in the instructions below is meant to indicate a command line prompt.
+This means the instruction is indented to be entered on the command line.
+You should type everything in the box *except* the $ into the command line prompt

 ## Rails
 On OS X and Windows the fastest way to install everything on our list is to use the [RailsInstaller](http://railsinstaller.org/).